 …

-Further information, including examples, may be found in the latest version of Recommendation ITU-R SM.1448.
+Further information, including examples, may be found in the most recent version of Recommendation ITU-R SM.1448.

 Reasons: Recommendation ITU-R SM.1448 is not incorporated by reference.
 It is proposed to modify the linking language in accordance with Annex 2 to Resolution 27.